-Calgary AB is a cosmopolitan center with a diverse population that's always growing.
+Calgary is a cosmopolitan center with a diverse population that's always growing.
 Between 2016 and 2021, Calgary grew by 6.4 per cent, outstripping both Toronto and Montreal.
 People from all over the world choose to call Calgary home.

-Though the population has topped over one million people, Calgary remains a safe and peaceful community that has a low crime rate and lots of fun things to do.
-Calgary has also been called the "World's Cleanest City" by Forbes Magazine.
+Though the population has topped 1,600,000 people, Calgary remains a safe and peaceful community that has a low crime rate and lots of fun things to do.
+Forbes Magazine also tapped Calgary as the "World's Cleanest City".

 If you're looking for the latest Calgary real estate information, be sure to check out our blog for market updates and news about upcoming developments.

 Below are just a few of the attractions that downtown Calgary has to offer.
 If you'd like to search for properties in the downtown core, please visit our Downtown Calgary real estate page.

 - Eau Claire Market/Festival District: the Eau Claire Market is a popular shopping and entertainment destination.
 Restaurants, shops, and a Cineplex are all housed in this popular spot that's located at the edge of the Bow River, across from Prince's Island Park.
 The Eau Claire area also features a great selection of riverside condos to choose from.

 - Prince's Island Park: there's always something going on in this 20-hectare urban park during the summer months—from Shakespeare in the Park to the Calgary Folk Music Festival.